jamesdgriffin/tarkov/shoreline-loot-run.md

   - LEDX on the shelves in the dresser behind the door
   - LEDX on the nightstand
   - LEDX in the corner next to the bed on the floor
+  - LION on floor next to weapon box

 - 227
   - LEDX on top of washing machine